Barclays Bank PPI Claim

 Barclays Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Barclays Bank.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclays Bank, and this was not demonstrated to you at the point of sale, then you would be due compensation from Barclays Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclays Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Barclays Bank.

 Back in 1690, two bankers by the name of Mr John Freame and Mr Thomas Gould started trading as goldsmith bankers, working from their shop in Lombard Street in London, UK.
 This continued through to 1736 when Mr Freame's son, Joseph Freame, employed his brother-in-law as a partner in the company, Mr James Barclay.
 This is where the name Barclays came into effect, as still stands to this very day.